-What is a garden leave UK?
+What is a garden leave ?

 In simple terms, garden leave is when an employee is asked to stay away from work while still receiving their full salary and benefits.
 Here are its key principles: